What is the Best Fat Tire Ebike? I’m Glad You Asked! Top 9 List

-It’s one of the great aspects of the ebike industry, that there are so many choices for consumers.
+It’s one of the great aspects of the ebike industry, that there are so many choices for consumers – especially when it comes to fat tire ebikes.
 Finding a bike that fits all your needs at a price point you can handle has never been easier.
-These are some of our favorite fat tire electric bikes that we’ve reviewed from newer companies with good reputations.
+These are some of our favorite fat tire electric bikes that we’ve reviewed from the major companies currently selling in the USA.
 If you’re considering a different fat tire electric bike let us know in the comments below and we’ll check it out!